Rich5/pyhashcat/README.md

 # pyhashcat

-### Please note that I don't have much time to update this project.
-I'm still actively developing this, but updates will probably not be as frequent as I would like. -Rich
+~~Please note that I don't have much time to update this project.
+I'm still actively developing this, but updates will probably not be as frequent as I would like. -Rich~~

+## This project is no longer under development.
+If you're interested in actively maintaining a fork let me know and I'll include a link here ##

 Python bindings for hashcat
 ------